quandis/qbo4.Bridge/src/qbo4.Visualization/readme.md

 > The `qbo4.visualization.ready` event is fired after the required google javascript code has been loaded.

 The dashboard class supports native Google charts json, with some extra features thrown in.

+A [working sample](https://jsfiddle.net/epatrick/9upwjhco/3/) of this code is available on JSFiddle.

 ### Chart Dimension